House Bill 71: Content

 The law mandates that by January 1, 2025, all state-funded school classrooms in Louisiana must have "a poster or framed document that is at least eleven inches by fourteen inches" with a King James Bible version of the Ten Commandments as the display's "central focus", in a "large, easily readable font".
 The display will also include a "context statement" explaining the Ten Commandments' role in American education and government.
 Additionally, the law allows for the display of the Mayflower Compact, the Northwest Ordinance, and the United States Declaration of Independence in conjunction with the Ten Commandments, but does not require their display.
-The law does not provide state funding for the posters, instead relying on donations.
+The law does not provide state funding for the posters; instead, it relies on donations.

 Legal challenges

 House Bill 71 faced numerous legal challenges before its enforcement in January 2025.